-Vitamin D plays several key roles.
-Most importantly, vitamin D helps your body absorb and regulate the minerals calcium and phosphate from the food you eat.
+Vitamin D is important for healthy bones and teeth.
+It helps the body to absorb and regulate the minerals calcium and phosphate from the food you eat.

 Vitamin D food sources